 Many Taiwanese say the southern city of Tainan has the island’s finest temples.
-They’re right, yet Taipei has places of worship every visitor should make an effort to see.
+They’re right, yet Taipei has ancient places of worship every visitor should make an effort to see.

 During the early 18th century, Chinese settlers arriving in Taiwan faced many dangers, among them bandits, contagious diseases, droughts, floods and head-hunting indigenous people.
-Not surprisingly, they sought the protection of the folk gods now worshipped in Longshan Temple, and the comfort of Buddhist doctrines related to Guanyin, a goddess of mercy.
+Not surprisingly, they sought the protection of the gods now worshipped in Longshan Temple, and the comfort of Buddhist doctrines related to Guanyin, a goddess of mercy.
 In recent years, one of the most popular deities here has been the Old Man Under the Moon (Yue Lao), a divine matchmaker.
-Visitors from as far away as Singapore pray to him in the hope of finding a marriage partner.
+Visitors from as far away as Malaysia and Singapore pray to him in the hope of finding a marriage partner.

 Established in the same era, yet in artistic terms even more stunning than Longshan Temple, Dalongdong Baoan Temple near the old neighbourhood of Dadaocheng is dedicated to the worship of Baosheng Dadi, a god of medicine credited with miraculous cures and the defeat of epidemics.
 The quality of the murals and carvings here received international recognition in 2003, when it was accorded an honorable mention at the UNESCO Asia-Pacific Heritage Awards.
 The best time to visit is springtime, when the Baosheng Cultural Festival features several weeks of firewalking, folk music, opera performances and puppet shows, as well as colourful religious parades.
 The festival’s precise dates are worked out by reference to the lunar calendar, and publicised well in advance.